rchanpra/blackjack/README.md

 ## Targeted Users

 The game application is designed for individuals who need a small break and are in the mood for a lighthearted game session.
-The game is not too serious but those who wants to be a little bit more competitive, can easily do so by trying to obtain the top score.
+The game is not too serious but those who wants to be a more competitive can easily do so by trying to obtain the top score.

 ## My Interest in this Project